Johann Heinrich Pestalozzi: Legacy

 As Pestalozzi said himself, the real work of his life did not lie in Burgdorf or in Yverdon.
 It lay in the principles of education which he practised, in the development of his observation, in the training of the whole person, and in the sympathetic way of dealing with students, principles and practices which he illustrated in his six months' labors at Stans.
-He had the deepest effect on all branches of education, and his influence is far from being exhausted.
+He had the deepest effect on all branches of education, and his influence continues.

 Friedrich Fröbel, the creator of the concept of the kindergarten, was a student of Pestalozzi.
 Pestalozzi's ideas inspired Charles Mayo who returned from Switzerland to work with his sister Elizabeth Mayo.
 Charles had lived with Pestalozzi from 1819 to 1822 at Yverdon.
 The two siblings were credited with founding the formal education of infant teachers in Britain.

 Schools that are named after Pestalozzi include Pestalozzi-Gymnasium Biberach and Pestalozzischule Raunheim in Germany, Johann Heinrich Pestalozzi (Јохан Хајнрих Песталоци) Elementary School in Skopje, North Macedonia, Colegio Pestalozzi in Argentina, Asociación Colegio Pestalozzi in Peru, and the Johann Pestalozzi Bilingual Academy in Aibonito, Puerto Rico, US.
 In fact, when the Swiss government joined the international rebuilding effort after the devastating 1963 Skopje earthquake by donating funds for the construction of a school in Skopje, it enrolled the famous Swiss architect Alfred Roth to design the new school, equipped it with the first modern application of seismic isolation, and named it after the Swiss pedagogue.

 The Pestalozzi-Stiftung Hamburg, created in 1847, runs child day care centers and residential homes.